nhanb/old.hi.imnhan.com/content/posts/have-you-built-anything-cool-.md

 > \- [pause] Well, more or less...
 > \- What do you mean by "more or less"? [...]
 Have you built anything at all?

-Then I went on trying to explain what my recent side project - [pytaku](https://pytaku-legacy.appspot.com) - does and why it is awesome for me.
+Then I went on trying to explain what my recent side project-- [pytaku](https://pytaku-legacy.appspot.com)--does and why it is awesome for me.
 He seemed to be disinterested halfway through so I decided to shut up anyway.

 Sure, I have done stuff now and then, be it assignment work or something I decided to create for my own amusement.
 It is just funny how I have already stepped into to my final year without taking a proper look back at what I have done in these past 2 years, so I'm going to do just that.

-If you - Nicholas - are reading this and don't want all the nerdy stuff, here are my condensed
+If you--Nicholas--are reading this and don't want all the nerdy stuff, here are my condensed
 answers:

 ### Have you built anything?